 - You are displaced from your home country and unable to return because you would face danger there

 To qualify for this visa, you will also need to have a job offer in the UK from a registered sponsor company.
-Some eligibility details are not yet known, but because this visa is for highly skilled people, it’s expected that applicants will also need to meet most of the same requirements for the Skilled Worker Visa.
+Some eligibility details are not yet known, but because this visa is for highly skilled people, international skilled workers, it’s expected that applicants will also need to meet most of the same requirements for the Skilled Worker Visa.
 This includes meeting the minimum salary requirement and demonstrating a knowledge of the English language.

 How will the pilot help those displaced by conflict and violence access the global points-based system?

 There are currently very few existing safe routes available for those seeking refuge in the UK.
 As part of their plan to overhaul the UK’s asylum system, the government has promised to launch more resettlement routes to support refugees and people fleeing war and to prevent them from making dangerous journeys to the UK.

 The Skilled Worker Visa is the most popular UK work visa and is part of the UK’s new points-based immigration system open to both EU and non-EU citizens.
 When immigrating to the UK as a Skilled Worker, there are administrative and legal issues that refugees may face which other demographics of immigrants do not, this can lead to discrimination in the process of obtaining UK work permits.